fonoster/rox/README.md

 - `INTERACTION_TIMEOUT` - Timeout, in seconds, to ask again for user input.
 Use `-1` for no timeout.
 Defaults to `-1`
 - `SENDDATA_EFFECT_ENABLED` - If set to `true` it will .
 Defaults to `false`
 - `ACIVATION_INTENT` - Set to the desired intent if you want to have an activation command.
 If this is set, the `INTERACTION_TIMEOUT` will have not effects.
+- `LANGUAGE_CODE` - Sets the default language for the application.
+Defaults to `en-US`

 > The test extension is `17853178070`.
 Using ENABLE_TEST_ACCOUNT is not recommended in production.